OfficeDev/office-js-docs-pr/excel/resources/trackedobjectscollection.md

-# Reference Collection
+# Tracked objects collection (JavaScript API for Office 2016)
-Reference collection allows add-ins to add and remove temporary references on range.
+Tracked cbjects collection allows add-ins to add and remove temporary references on range.

+_Applies to: Office 2016_

 ## Properties
 None.